Peseshet

-Peseshet who lived under the Fourth Dynasty of ancient Egypt (albeit a date in the Fifth Dynasty is also possible), is often credited with being the earliest known female physician in history.
+Peseshet, who lived under the Fourth Dynasty of ancient Egypt (albeit a date in the Fifth Dynasty is also possible), is often credited with being the earliest known female physician in history.
 Some have credited Merit-Ptah with being the first female physician, but she is likely a fictional creation based upon Peseshet.
 Peseshet’s relevant title was "lady overseer of the female physicians," but whether she was a physician herself is uncertain.
 She also had the titles king's acquaintance, and overseer of funerary-priests of the king's mother.

-She is believed to have had a son, Akhethetep, in whose mastaba at Giza her personal false door was found.
+She is believed to have had a son Akhethetep, in whose mastaba at Giza her personal false door was found.
 However, the mother-son relation of Akhethetep and Peseshet is not confirmed by any inscription.
 On the false door is also depicted a man called Kanefer.
 He might be her husband.
 Akhethetep and Kanefer were both high-ranking individuals who lived during the fourth dynasty of Egypt and served as officers.

 She may have graduated midwives at an ancient Egyptian medical school in Sais.

+Peseshet is a basic hero in a novel "The doctor-accoucheur" by Sofeiya.